Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

-**Pre-built model.** The solution database is pre-populated with a demonstration dataset ([Orange Juice](https://www.rdocumentation.org/packages/bayesm/versions/3.0-2/topics/orangeJuice)) with dates shifted to create an appearance of data coming in weekly.
+**Pre-built model.** The solution database is pre-populated with a demonstration dataset ([Orange Juice](https://www.rdocumentation.org/packages/bayesm/versions/3.0-2/topics/orangeJuice)) with dates shifted to create an appearance of data arriving weekly.
 The pre-configured model is automatically re-built weekly from the current data.
 You will therefore have a model called 'latestDemoBuild' available out of the box.